DRAhmadFaraz/PoseNet-Caffe/README.md

 set(${CMAKE_CXX_FLAGS} "-D_FORCE_INLINES ${CMAKE_CXX_FLAGS}")

 if you encounter a missing CUDA error with CUDA version 8.0, find this line in the Makefile.config: CUDA_DIR := /usr/local/cuda
-Add Matlab path if you want,
-# This is required only if you will compile the matlab interface. # MATLAB directory should contain the mex binary in /bin.
-MATLAB_DIR := /usr/local/MATLAB/R2016a/ # MATLAB_DIR := /Applications/R2016a.app